lphroger/hw02/README.md

    contained in this code.
 How much total space is required for the variables in this code when the program is executed?

+b) Recall that the values of local variables for each call to a subroutine are stored on the stack in a stack frame (aka activation record).
+The compiler assigns to each local variable of the subroutine a static offset that determines the variable's location in the stack frame relative to the stack pointer that points to the beginning of the stack frame.
+Thus during the execution of the call, the value of each local variable can be accessed by adding its fixed static offset to the current value of the stack pointer.

-b) Describe an algorithm that a compiler could use to assign stack frame offsets to the variables of arbitrary nested blocks, in a way that minimizes the total space required.
+   Describe an algorithm that a compiler could use to assign stack frame offsets to the variables of arbitrary nested blocks of a subroutine, in a way that minimizes the total space required to store the values of these variables in the stack frame.

 ## Problem 4 (6 Points)